RiDang/JMLN/README.md

 The code has been tested successfully on Ubuntu 18.04.3 LTS, Cuda 10.0, GTX 1080 Ti,  Pytorch 1.4.0, Docker images ufoym/deepo:all-py36-cu100.

-Note: Docker is suggested to used.
+Note: Using docker is suggested.

 ## Update
 ## Data and Pre-trained Models